 - Nobody gets hurt – has to be fun for everyone, even the victim, if there is one

-I found some amusing examples in my inbox today.
+I found some amusing examples of April Fool marketing ideas in my inbox today.
 Check them out and let me know what you think.

 Like all seasonal marketing, April Fools day presents a great opportunity to connect with people and join the conversations they are already having.